thom-vdv/SandBook/book/intro.md

 (intro)=
-# Welcome to the Template Book
+# Welcome to the SandBook book

 _This is the first page the student will see when opening the url._